Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 The best way to get around Fiji is by bus if you want to explore the main islands, otherwise, you can get a reasonably priced taxi.

-The most efficient way to go island-hopping is by ferry from Port Denarau.
 Not all islands are easy to cross on foot or by car, but you can usually get a boat that will take you around the other side.

 If you want a fancier way to travel then you can fly but bear in mind that this mode of transport is pricey and you’re fairly limited with where you can go.